-Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: Specifications comparison
+Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: A look at key differences

 Nokia 3.1 vs Nokia 3: Processor, battery and memory

-Under the hood, Nokia 3.1 packs 1.5GHz octa-core MT6750N processor with 2GB/3GB RAM and 16GB/32GB storage, with a microSD (up to 128GB) card slot support.
+Nokia 3.1 packs 1.5GHz octa-core MT6750N processor with 2GB/3GB RAM and 16GB/32GB storage, with a microSD (up to 128GB) card slot support.
 Nokia 3.1 is backed by a bigger 2,990mAh battery, compared to a 2,630mAh one on Nokia 3.
 The new Nokia 3.1 supports a micro USB 2.0 port, Wi-Fi 802.11 a/b/g/n/ac, Bluetooth 5.0, GPS/AGPS, GLONASS, and Beidou.
 Sensors that support AR games have been included as well along with Google Pay via NFC.
 Sensors on the Nokia 3.1 include light sensor, proximity sensor, accelerometer, gyroscope, and magnetometer.

-Nokia 3 us powered by 1.3GHz quad-core MTK 6737 processor with 2GB RAM and 16GB storage (expandable up to 128GB via a microSD card slot).
+Nokia 3 is powered by 1.3GHz quad-core MTK 6737 processor with 2GB RAM and 16GB storage (expandable up to 128GB via a microSD card slot).
 Connectivity options include a micro USB 2.0 port, Bluetooth, and Wi-Fi.
 Sensors on Nokia 3 are: Accelerometer, ambient light sensor, e-compass, gyroscope, proximity sensor, and NFC for sharing.

 For all the latest Technology News, download Indian Express App